MEDSCI 714 : Advanced Cancer Biology

 Course Overview

-MEDSCI 714 takes an in-depth look at the biological processes that drive cancer initiation and progression.
-Recent discoveries in cancer research are providing new approaches for treatment, diagnosis and prevention of this disease.
-Students will develop an in-depth understanding of topics including DNA damage repair, tumour microenvironmental alterations, monitoring of circulating tumour DNA, kinase signalling, leukaemia and lymphoma biology and epigenetic/metabolic dysfunction.
-This course will highlight advances in these areas using lectures, case studies, in-class activities and individual student presentations and group assignments.
+MEDSCI 714 takes an in-depth look at the biological processes implicated in cancer initiation and progression.
+Recent discoveries are providing new approaches for diagnosis, treatment and prevention of this disease.
+Students will develop an detailed understanding of topics including DNA damage repair, tumour microenvironmental alterations, monitoring of circulating tumour DNA, kinase signalling, leukaemia and lymphoma biology, and epigenetic dysfunction.
+This course will highlight advances in these areas using lectures, case studies, in-class activities, individual student presentations and group assignments.

 Course Requirements